waveyboym/Java-data-structures/README.md

 # Java-data-structures
-A list of data structures(and their implementations) I had fun implementing in 2022 in Java
+A list of data structures(and their implementations) I had fun implementing since 2022 in Java

 # List
 1. Binary search tree :